Steamed Dumplings

 • Dumpling Filling.
 Combine the ground pork, shrimp, ginger, all the seasonings and scallions together.
 Mix well and set aside.

 • Wrapping Dumplings.
 To assemble the dumplings, put a small spoonful of the filling in the center of a wrapper.
-Moisten the edge of the wrapper with water using your finger, then fold and pleat the dumpling as desired.
+Moisten the edge of the wrapper with water using your finger, then fold and pleat the dumpling.
 Repeat this process for the remaining wrappers.

 • Steaming Dumplings.
 Arrange the dumplings in a bamboo steamer lined with parchment paper (punched with holes) at the bottom and steam for 8-10 minutes.
 Serve immediately with black vinegar dipping sauce.